wasker/wasker.github.io/src/contents/articles/2011-06-17-bluray-windows-media-player/index.md

 <span class="more"></span>

-1. Remove PowerDVD handler for regular DVDs in Windows Media Center:<br />Open regedit as Administrator, go to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Media Center\AutoPlayHandlers\EventHandlers\PlayDVDMovieOnArrival and remove "CyberLinkPDM" value from the list.
+1. Remove PowerDVD handler for regular DVDs in Windows Media Center:<br />
+open regedit as Administrator and go to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\<br/>Media&nbsp;Center\AutoPlayHandlers\EventHandlers\PlayDVDMovieOnArrival and remove "CyberLinkPDM" value from the list.
 The list of values must be empty and only "(Default)" must be present on the top.
-2. Allow Windows Media Center to be registered as Blu-ray player in Autoplay center:<br />Open regedit as Administrator, go to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\AutoplayHandlers\EventHandlers\PlayBluRayOnArrival and add "EHomeDVDDropTarget" value to the list.
+2. Allow Windows Media Center to be registered as Blu-ray player in Autoplay center:<br />
+open regedit as Administrator and go to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\<br/>Explorer\AutoplayHandlers\EventHandlers\PlayBluRayOnArrival and add "EHomeDVDDropTarget" value to the list.
 Then open AutoPlay center and select Windows Media Center under "Blu-ray disc movie" section.

 Happy watching!